 Describe a painting (Thumbnail_How to describe a Painting_Learn English With Africa_November 2019)

-English Vocabulary (Describing Pictures): Lesson 2-How to Describe a Painting in an Effective Way
+English Vocabulary (Describing Pictures): Lesson 2-How to Describe a PAINTING in an Effective Way

 Learn how to describe a painting in a thorough way.
 Comprehensive vocabulary and expressions related to art are given and used in context.